Revenue vs EBITDA Explained

 EBITDA is a measure of profitability that stands for Earnings Before Interest, Taxes, Depreciation, and Amortization.
 In other words, it’s the earnings that a business has generated prior to any debt interest expenses, tax payments, and depreciation/amortization costs of the business.

-While interest, taxes, depreciation, and amortization are expenses that get considered in other financial metrics, EBITDA doesn’t factor these values in because they are outside of management’s operational control.
-By adding these values back to net income (gross business income minus all business expenses), many analysts believe that EBITA is a better way to measure how well a business is run.
+While interest, taxes, depreciation, and amortization are expenses that get considered in other financial metrics, EBITDA doesn’t factor these values in because they are outside management’s operational control.
+Since EBITDA adds these values back to net income (which is gross business income minus all business expenses), many analysts believe that EBITA is a better way to measure how well a business is run.

-EBITDA is not required to be included in an income statement, but if it were, it would appear a few lines below the revenue line item.
-A business’s EBITDA number will always be lower than its revenue figure, as certain operating expenses are deducted from it.
+It’s not required to include EBITDA in an income statement, but if it were, it would appear a few lines below the revenue line item.
+A business’s EBITDA number will always be smaller than its revenue figure, as certain operating expenses are deducted from revenue to arrive at it.

 What EBITDA Does